ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable/README.md

 ---

-## Dataset (TexPol-Net)
+## Dataset (Morpher-S)

-TexPol-Net is trained using the **Segmentation** subset of **[SwarmEvo](https://huggingface.co/datasets/SwarmEvo)**.
+Morpher-S is trained using the **Segmentation** subset of **[SwarmEvo](https://huggingface.co/datasets/SwarmEvo)**.

 The dataset provides boundary-resolved polygon annotations in **YOLO-seg format** (`.txt`), paired with raw microscopy images.
 All dataset paths, splits, and class definitions are specified via `data.yaml`.

 ---

-# Part II — Morpher (Temporal Forecasting)
+# Part II — Morpher-F (Temporal Forecasting)

 ## Model Overview

-**Morpher** is an **autoregressive mask-space forecasting model** designed to predict the temporal evolution of swarming colony morphology.
+**Morpher-F** is an **autoregressive mask-space forecasting model** designed to predict the temporal evolution of swarming colony morphology.

-Instead of predicting raw pixels or videos, Morpher forecasts **binary segmentation masks**, aligning directly with the biological interpretation of swarming growth as front advancement and curvature evolution.
+Instead of predicting raw pixels or videos, Morpher-F forecasts **binary segmentation masks**, aligning directly with the biological interpretation of swarming growth as front advancement and curvature evolution.

 ---

-## What Morpher Provides
+## What Morpher-F Provides

 - Loading sequence-organized YOLO-seg polygon annotations
 - Rasterization into binary masks